DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 - Experimenting and learning better ways to work.
 - Investing in training.
 - Aligning incentives and sharing profits with workers.

+Note:
+There are positive and negative aspects to the legacy of scientific management.

 ❌ Negative legacy